Convergence analysis of controlled particle systems arising in deep learning: from finite to infinite sample size: The auxiliary problems and corresponding uniform estimates

 where $\theta^*$ is the optimal control process.

 It suffices to show the existence of such $\hat C_2$ for $t=0$.
 For other $t\in[0,T]$ the proof and $\hat C_2$ can be deduced in the same way.

 In view of Lemma \ref{wp-epsln}, the HJB equation \eqref{HJB-V-N-1} admits a classical solution.
 Following the standard verification procedure (see e.g. \cite{Fleming2006}), one can show the existence of an optimal control (in the weak sense) and the corresponding optimal path.
 Hence we may denote by $\theta^*(t)$ and $(X^*_N(t),Y^*_N(t))$ the optimal control, optimal path as well as the adjoint process.
-According to the stochastic maximum principle, we have the adjoint equation (in the weak sense) as follow
+According to the stochastic maximum principle { (see Theorem 3.2 in \cite[Chapter 3]{Yong1999})}, { the optimal state process together with the adjoint equation satisfy the system}